-Ok, it’s not in Brighton (or Hove), but Lewes is only a quick train ride away and pea-throwing is just too good not to feature.
+Ok, it’s not in Brighton (or Hove), but Lewes is only a quick train ride away and, honestly, pea-throwing is just too good to miss.

-We love our legumes and the humble pea is a bit of a superstar.
-It’s tasty, healthy and we are pretty fond of chasing the little green things around a plate with a fork.
-Plus they’re quite good for lobbing at people should you feel that way inclined.
+We love our legumes and the humble pea is basically a superstar.
+Tasty, healthy and endlessly fun to chase around your plate with a fork.
+And turns out they’re quite good for lobbing at people should you feel that way inclined.

-The Lewes Arms have taken that one step further with their rather wonderful pea-throwing championship that’s taken place annually for over 20 years.
+The Lewes Arms have taken that one step further with their rather wonderful pea-throwing championship – running strong for over 20 years.

-The pub’s no stranger to hosting wacky events – they had a spaniel-racing competition recently – but we reckon this competition, coming up this Sunday, is the jewel in their pea-loving crown.
+The pub’s no stranger to hosting wacky events – they had a spaniel-racing competition recently and dwyle flunking‘s back on 21st September – but this competition, held annually in August, is the jewel in their pea-loving crown.

-Frozen-ish peas are supplied and all each contestant needs to do (there are various adults and children’s categories) is wang it down the neighbouring Castle Ditch Lane as hard as they can.
-The winner is, of course, the one whose pea travels the furthest.
+Frozen-ish peas are supplied and all you’ve got to do (in various adults’ and kids’ categories) is wang it down the neighbouring Castle Ditch Lane as hard as you can.
+The winner?
+Whoever sends it flying the furthest, obviously.

-Previous contestants have recommended choosing peas with fewer dents (aerodynamics, obviously) and practising your fast throwing (like in cricket).
-With the record distance coming in at well over 40 metres, we better get on it!
+Pro tips from past contestants: choose peas with fewer dents (hello, aerodynamics) and practising your fast throwing (think cricket-style).
+With the record coming in at well over 40 metres, we’ve got some serious training to do!

 The Lewes Arms, Mount Place, BN7 1YH Lewes, East Sussex